 How Being Kind Helps You, Too

 During the COVID pandemic, are you (somehow) managing to get in your 10,000 steps a day, eat a nutritious, well-balanced diet and get enough sleep, but you still need to lower your blood pressure or reduce stress?
-This year's Be Kind to Humankind Week (Aug.
-25-31) is the perfect time to explore something that may be missing from your health regimen:
+Now is the perfect time to explore something that may be missing from your health regimen:

 Studies have shown that putting the well-being of others before our own without expecting anything in return stimulates the reward centers of the brain.
 Those feel-good chemicals flood our system, producing a "helper's high."
 Volunteering, for example, has been shown to minimize stress and improve depression.
 One reason for this, experts say, is because kindness contributes to our sense of community and belonging.
 And that, studies have found, is a key contributor to a healthy, longer life.